kellykohlleffel/Big-Data-Paris-HoL-2025/HED_HigherEd_Freshman_Retention/hed-lab-guide.md

   <summary>Click to expand the User prompt and click the Copy icon in the right corner</summary>

 ```
-Here is the API spec for this dataset: https://sdk-demo-api-dot-internal-sales.uc.r.appspot.com/icp_api_spec
+Here is the API spec for this dataset: https://sdk-demo-api-dot-internal-sales.uc.r.appspot.com/hed_api_spec

-Provide a custom connector for Insurance for the icp_data endpoint.
-1 table called icp_records - all columns.
+Provide a custom connector for Insurance for the hed_data endpoint.
+1 table called hed_records - all columns.

 Here is a sample record:
 {